Category:Library and Information Science

-Table Of Contents: Volume 25 Issue 2 - Special Issue: Open access and scholarly communication: Part 4
+Table of contents - Special Issue: Open access and scholarly communication: Part 4

 Applied digital library project management: Using Pareto analysis to determine task importance rankingsH.
 Frank Cervone